landersonatqualpay/Qualpay-WooCommerce/readme.txt

 Contributors: developerqualpay
 Tags: Payment Gateway, Recurring Billing, Payment, Tokenization, Credit Cards Requires at least: 4.4.0
-Tested up to: 5.2
+Tested up to: 5.4.4
-Stable tag: 3.0.9
+Stable tag: 3.1.4
 Requires PHP: 7.0
-Version : 3.0.9
+Version : 3.1.4

 Qualpay Payment Plugin for WooCommerce is a complete payment solution for your WooCommerce Store.

 == Description ==
 Qualpay provides a merchant account and payment gateway with Customer Vault and Recurring Billing.
-Get started with Qualpay today; https://www.qualpay.com/get-started.
+Get started with Qualpay today; <a href="https://qualpay.com/get-started/woocommerce" target="_BLANK">https://qualpay.com/get-started/woocommerce</a>.

 == Installation ==
 Installing the Qualpay Plugin from the WordPress Dashboard